September 2, 2009 by The Citron Review

 clinging, how we lied so convincingly.

 Autumn Carter writes poetry and is currently working on her first manuscript.
-She attends Antioch University LA for her MFA in creative writing.
+She attends Antioch University, Los Angeles for her MFA in Creative Writing.